BraedonWooding/Lazy-Zig/README.md

 ## 'Lazy' Iterators vs 'Arrays'

 Lazy iterators effectively allow us to 'yield' which basically just formulates a state machine around your code, figuring out the next step as you go.
-To initialise a lazy iterator you just call `Lazy.init(array)`, and then you can perform whatever you want to the array, then to cast it back if you wish you can either call `.toArray(buffer)` (giving a buffer), or `.toArray(allocator)` (giving an allocator).
+To initialise a lazy iterator you just call `Lazy.init(array)`, and then you can perform whatever you want to the array, then to cast it back if you wish you can either call `.toArray(buffer)` (giving a buffer), or `.toList(allocator)` (giving an allocator, returning a list).

+## Difference between 'lazy' and 'evaluated' functions

+An evaluated function evaluates all the values within the 'set', this means that it has to resolve each value, furthermore it will reset the 'set' before and after.
+An example would be `toArray`, or `contains`.
+You can view it this way; lazy and evaluated functions work in parallel, you can lazily evaluate yourself through a set then perform an evaluated call on that set, and it will disregard the state of the lazy evaluation; however once you 'evaluate' a function it will reset any lazy execution as while they are parallel they aren't inclusive.
+Maybe later on we can preserve state, for now we don't.